-Federal government moves to ban plastic straws, bags by end of 2022: Guilbeault | CBC News
+Feds moving to ban plastic straws, bags by end of 2022: Guilbeault | CBC News

-Federal government moves to ban plastic straws, bags by end of 2022: Guilbeault
+Feds moving to ban plastic straws, bags by end of 2022: Guilbeault

 Products can still be manufactured in Canada and exported

-It's the end of days for plastic grocery bags and Styrofoam takeout containers in Canada, but the products can still be manufactured and exported.
+It's the end of days for plastic grocery bags and Styrofoam takeout containers in Canada, but the products can still be manufactured for export.

-The federal government is publishing the draft regulations that will ban the manufacture, import and sale of six single use plastic items that are difficult to recycle and have more environmentally friendly alternatives.

-Plastic stir sticks, cutlery, six-pack rings, bags and Styrofoam takeout containers will be eliminated entirely.
+Environment Minister Steven Guilbeault published draft regulations Tuesday outlining how Canada will ban the manufacture, sale and import of these items, along with plastic cutlery, stir sticks, straws and six-pack rings, by the end of next year.

+The regulations outline how each of the products is to be defined; plastics bags for example are those made of plastic film which will break or tear if used to carry 10 kilograms over a certain distance.

+Cutlery includes forks, knives, spoons, sporks and chopsticks that will start to melt if immersed in hot but not boiling water.

-Some plastic straws will be allowed in order to accommodate people with disabilities and others who need them for medical reasons.
+There are some exceptions for single-use plastic flexible straws to accommodate people with disabilities and those needing them for medical purposes.

-Prime Minister Justin Trudeau said more than 18 months ago that some harmful single-use plastics would be eliminated by this year but the pandemic delayed an assessment on which ones to target.

-Environment Minister Steven Guilbeault says the process for the draft and final regulations should allow the ban to take effect by the end of next year.
+The public can provide written comment on the draft regulations until March 5, and the timing of the final regulations will depend on how much feedback is received.
+World Trade Organization rules mean Canada has to allow a six-month phase-in period once the final regulations are published, but Guilbeault said he expects them to take effect by the end of 2022.

+He said the ban is only part of the story because what isn't being banned has got to be recycled.

+"Canadians have been waiting a long time for the federal government to take strong and urgent action to tackle plastic waste and pollution and these regulations definitely don't reflect that call to action," she said.

+King said the government also needs to focus its energy and money on transitioning from single use and recycling to reuse and refill strategies.

-Environmental Defence, a Canadian advocacy group, welcomes the ban generally but has concerns about the export of plastics.
+Environmental Defence, a Canadian advocacy group, welcomes the ban generally, but has concerns about the export of plastics.

 "The government must ban their manufacture for export or Canadian-made single-use plastic products will continue to pollute other countries," Karen Wirsig, Environmental Defence's plastic programs manager, said in a statement.